TrulsHaraldsson/crispy-pomodoro/README.md

 # crispy-pomodoro
-The Pomodoro Technique is a time management method.
+The Pomodoro Technique is a time management method that works as follows: work for 25 minutes, then rest for 5 minutes.
+Then repeat that cycle four times.
+After the fourth cycle take a longer break e.g. 15-20 minutes.

 # Azure DevOps
 This project is also for me to practise DevOps and chose Azure DevOps as a way to do that.